 It is the policy of Bristol Community College that all crimes should be reported to Bristol Community College Police Department.
 Anyone who is the victim or witness to a crime on campus is encouraged to promptly report the incident to the Bristol Community College Police Department.
-Police reports are public records under state law, and therefore, Bristol Community College Police Department cannot hold reports of crime in confidence.
+While some police reports are public records under state law, there are exceptions.
+Therefore, Bristol Community College Police Department will hold reports of certain crimes in confidence.
 All reports will be investigated.
 When appropriate, violations of the law will be referred to the Office of Student Engagement and the Title IX Officer for review.
+Some examples of Exemption Statutes as may relate to law enforcement include the following: